Corporate Privacy Notice

 To deliver our services effectively, we may need to collect and process personal data about you.
 Personal data refers to any information with which a living individual can be identified.
 Individual identification can be by the information alone or in conjunction with other information in the possession of NIFRS.

-Types of Personal Data | Details |
+| Types of personal data | Details |

-Individual details | Name, address, other contact details (e.g. email and telephone numbers), gender, marital status, date and place of birth, nationality, employer job title and employment history, family details including their relationship to you. |
+| Individual details | Name, address, other contact details (e.g. email and telephone numbers), gender, pronoun preferences, image, marital status, date and place of birth, nationality, National Insurance number, Next of Kin details including any support networks, emergency contact details, photographs, criminal convictions, employer job title, employment history, family details including their relationship to you, records of meetings and decisions and call recordings. |

-Special categories of personal data | Certain categories of personal data have additional protection under the UK GDPR.
-The categories are health, criminal convictions, racial or ethnic origin, trade union membership, genetic data, biometric or data concerning sexual orientation. |
+| Special categories of personal data | Certain categories of personal data we collect have additional protection under the UK GDPR.
+The categories are racial or ethnic origin, Political opinions, Religious or philosophical beliefs, Trade union membership, Health information, biometric, data concerning sexual orientation or Sex life information. |

 - Carrying out Home Fire Safety visits;